This guide assumes you have already prepared Blender.

 - Normal overlay: This option will render lines coming out the center of the face to indicate the direction it is pointing.
 This option will only be available to you if you are in edit mode for the object you wish to examine.

 - Set context back to object mode if you haven't already.

-- With both your level and frame object selected, set the parent of the box (level) to the Reference Frame (b_levelroot) with b_levelroot being the active object.
+- With both your level and frame object selected, set the parent of the box (level) to the Reference Frame (frame) with frame being the active object.